What to know about Tuesday’s primaries in California, New Jersey, Montana

 But many are unlikely to be competitive.
 Last year, California voted to redistrict to give Democrats an advantage, after Republican-led states did the same.

 As a result, only California’s 22nd district is expected to be competitive.
-The area is currently in the midst of a heated three-way, nonpartisan primary, between Republican incumbent David Valadao, moderate Jasmeet Bains and progressive Randy Villegas.
+The area is currently in the midst of a heated three-way, nonpartisan primary, between Republican incumbent David Valadao, moderate Jasmeet Bains, and progressive Randy Villegas.

 California’s governor’s race is also expected to be competitive.
 With Governor Gavin Newsom facing his term limit, no fewer than 61 contenders are in the race to succeed him.